mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 ![gapminder-underling-data-structure](scratch-space/gapminder-underlying-data-structure.jpg)

-### I was trying to do the homework with an "unfit" dataset:
+## FAILED: I was trying to do the homework with an "unfit" dataset

 ![failed-genomic-data-structure](scratch-space/failed-genomic-data-structure.jpg)

 *I have learned to think about the underlying structure of a dataset before trying to do anything with it !
 I am hoping I won't make the same mistake again in the future and that I will be able to recognize these situations promptly rather than try to solve unsolvable problems due to the nature of the dataset.*

+## SUCCESS: I will be using the data from The Cancer Genome Atlas (TCGA) instead, because as illustrated below, it can have a similar structure than gapminder.

 ![genomic-data-structure](scratch-space/genomic-data-structure.jpg)